A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Acknowledgements

 \section{Acknowledgements}

 Some of the simulations presented in this work were supported by computational resources made available through the Institute for Cyber-Enabled Research at Michigan State University.
-Andrew Christlieb would like to thank both the Air Force Office of Scientific Research and the National Science Foundation for their support of our group under grants FA9550-19-1-0281, FA9550-17-1-0394, and DMS-1912183.
-The authors also would like to express their gratitude for the valuable feedback and suggestions offered by Professor John P. Verboncoeur of Michigan State University and Dr.~John W.~Luginsland at the Air Force Research Laboratory.
-Additionally, we would like to acknowledge the discussions with Dr.~Eric M.~Wolf, who provided us with sample codes that were helpful in our implementation of the Bennett pinch.
+The authors would like to thank both the Air Force Office of Scientific Research, the National Science Foundation, and the Department of Energy for their support though grants FA9550-19-1-0281, FA9550-17-1-0394, DMS-1912183, and DE-SC0023164.
+We would also like to express our gratitude to Professor John P. Verboncoeur of Michigan State University, Dr.~John W.~Luginsland at the Air Force Office of Scientific Research, and Dr.~Eric M.~Wolf for their valuable feedback and suggestions.
+Lastly, we wish to dedicate this work to the memory of Professor William N.G.
+Hitchon, a dear colleague and mentor, who assisted us with revisions and offered many suggestions that significantly improved the quality of the present work.